emfinfo/daolayer/README.md

 Project documentation here :
 https://www.jcsinfo.ch/doc/daolayer<br>

+New in release 6.1.4 (27.01.2021) :
+* correct a bug when JPA getSingleResult has no value
+* add getIntValue and getLongValue in interface (JpaDaoAPI)

 New in release 6.1.3 (30.10.2020) :
 * Update some dependencies (junit 4.13.1, basiclib 1.5.2, mysql connector 5.1.49)